 His present object is to disquiet and alarm the great Powers as to the fear of war, without actually doing anything that can provoke their hostilities.
 (Some of the tribute due, I understand to have been lately paid.)
-In this manner he trusts to persuade us that it is better
+In this manner he trusts to persuade us that it is better to do something that will settle and keep him permanently quiet, than to leave him in his present disposition.163

 Palmerston's reply to Bulwer offers a key insight into his views of the Ottoman Empire by the end of the 1830s: 'It will last our time if we try to prop it up, and not to pull it down.'
 He also predicted that the Ottoman Empire was inherently more stable than Muhammad Ali's regime, which was comparatively a 'creation of yesterday.'
 In response to Bulwer's claim that no Sultan would be able to govern Egypt effectively after Ali's reign, Palmerston strongly disagreed in a letter dated September 22, 1838.
-The Ottoman Empire only needed 'a little addition of order, organization, and force' and Egypt 'a little less of sagacity, vigour of intellect, and administrative capacity' and Syria would surely return to the Sultan's realms, according to Palmerston.164 Palmerston though Ali had been lucky to ascend to his present situation, but now, at seventy years old, had little time left, and basing 'a system of future policy in the East' upon Ali at this point would be 'to be built on sand.'165 In this missive, Palmerston also outlined his clear hopes for the Ottoman Empire, and his derision for the narrative of 'decay' that existed in Europe: 'I am inclined to suspect that those who say that the Turkish empire is rapidly going from bad to worse ought rather to say that the other countries of Europe are year by year becoming better acquainted with the manifest and manifold defects of the organization of Turkey.
-466 For Palmerston, those defects were in the process of being addressed, and knowledge of these defects by Europeans would further help sustain the Ottoman Empire:
+The Ottoman Empire only needed 'a little addition of order, organization, and force' and Egypt 'a little less of sagacity, vigour of intellect, and administrative capacity' and Syria would surely return to the Sultan's realms, according to Palmerston.
+164 Palmerston though Ali had been lucky to ascend to his present situation, but now, at seventy years old, had little time left, and basing 'a system of future policy in the East' upon Ali at this point would be 'to be built on sand.'
+165 In this missive, Palmerston also outlined his clear hopes for the Ottoman Empire, and his derision for the narrative of 'decay' that existed in Europe: 'I am inclined to suspect that those who say that the Turkish empire is rapidly going from bad to worse ought rather to say that the other countries of Europe are year by year becoming better acquainted with the manifest and manifold defects of the organization of Turkey.
+4166 For Palmerston, those defects were in the process of being addressed, and knowledge of these defects by Europeans would further help sustain the Ottoman Empire: